 On the side, there’s a 3.5mm audio output for hooking up an external set of speakers, although if you’re going to do this, the cheaper Echo Input is probably a better choice.

 Underneath, there’s a USB port, which you can use for charging your phone, although this is only a 1.5A socket, so you won’t get fast charging.
-You can also use the port for accessories, including a Motion sensor (£14.99), which can be used in an Alexa Routine, and a Night Light (£14.99), and the Smart Clock for Echo Flex.
+You can also use the port for accessories, including a Motion sensor (£14.99), which can be used in an Alexa Routine, a Night Light (£14.99), and the Smart Clock for Echo Flex.

 Both add to the flexibility of the Flex, but in all cases, you have to think carefully about where you’re going to plug the speaker in.
 If you’ve got sockets low down on the wall or behind furniture, the Echo Flex isn’t going to be very good, as you won’t be able to hear its responses and the accessories probably won’t be that useful.
 Ideally, you’re after a higher-up plug socket, such as you typically find in a kitchen.